 Formatting Instructions and Tips for White Paper Submissions

-You are responsible for the formatting and appearance of your white paper abstract.
+Submitters are responsible for the formatting and appearance of their white paper abstract.
 Figures and tables must be placed in the file and therefore must be in digital format.

 We recommend that you use image file formats that provide acceptable resolution without being huge (for example, please don't use a 1-MB TIFF file when a 150-K GIF file will do).

 - White paper entries must be submitted in the English language

 - Five (5) pages maximum (including figures, tables, and references)

 - A cover page is not required, but if your team chooses to use a cover page, it will not count toward the five-page limit.